Rose Red (miniseries): History of Rose Red

 According to information revealed at various points in the miniseries, and Ellen's diary, Rose Red was built in 1906 by wealthy oilman John Rimbauer as a wedding gift for his young wife, Ellen.
 Rimbauer used much of his wealth to build the mansion, which was in the Tudor-Gothic style and situated on 40 acre of woodland in the heart of Seattle on the site of a Native American burial ground.
 The house was rumored to be cursed even as it was being constructed; three construction workers were killed on the site, and a construction foreman was murdered by a co-worker.

 While honeymooning in Africa, Ellen Rimbauer fell ill (from an unspecified sexually transmitted disease given to her by her unfaithful husband) and made the acquaintance of Sukeena, a local tribeswoman.
 The two women became very close while Sukeena nursed Ellen back to health, and Sukeena accompanied the Rimbauers back to the newly completed Rose Red to work there full-time as a servant.
 The Rimbauers soon had two children, Adam and April, the latter born with a withered arm, but Ellen quickly became unhappy with her marriage to her philandering, neglectful, and misogynistic husband.
 After a spiritualist seance, Ellen came to believe that if she continued to build and expand the house, she would never die.

 Bizarre deaths and unresolved disappearances became more commonplace at the house throughout the years.
-Several female servants disappeared and one of John Rimbauer's friends died of a bee sting in the solarium, while his business partner (whom Rimbauer had cheated out of his share of the oil company's profits) hanged himself in front of Rimbauer's children in the parlour room of Rose Red.
+Several female servants disappeared and one of John Rimbauer's friends died of a bee sting in the solarium, while his business partner (whom Rimbauer had cheated out of his share of the oil company's profits) hanged himself in front of Rimbauer's children in the parlor room of Rose Red.
 Six-year-old April also vanished while playing in the kitchen, never to be seen or heard from again, leaving only her doll in the chair she was last seen sitting in.
 Sukeena, who was babysitting April, was the last person to see her alive and was tortured mercilessly by the local police after being suspected of April's murder.
-During April's disappearance eight-year-old Adam was sent off to attend boarding school and kept away from the house as much as possible.
-John Rimbauer died in an apparent suicide by throwing himself from an upper stained-glass window; in actuality, however, he was murdered by Ellen and Sukeena.
+During April's disappearance, eight-year-old Adam was sent off to attend boarding school and kept away from the house as much as possible.
+John Rimbauer died in an apparent suicide by throwing himself from an upper stained-glass window; in actuality, he was murdered by Ellen and Sukeena.